Vasu2152004/family-erp/prd.md

 0. INTRODUCTION
 This PRD describes the complete functional requirements for a multi-tenant Family ERP System.
-It includes modules for family management, finance, inventory, health, documents, tasks, assets, and special rules such as hidden investments with password unlock and admin override.
+It includes modules for family management, finance, inventory, health, documents, tasks, assets, and special rules such as hidden investments with password unlock for all users.

 ------------------------------